 - Constant vomiting

-The babies typically receive treatment with medication, like morphine, to relieve their symptoms and gradually weaned off once the drugs are out of their system.
+The babies typically receive treatment with medication, like morphine, to relieve their symptoms and are gradually weaned off once the drugs are out of their system.